I have "green-fingers," and love my garden. I enjoy watching wildlife and being outdoors.

 Some species like to nest high up in the trees, while others prefer the ground.
 Some like completely enclosed homes and they nest inside hollow tree trunks.
 For others, a shallow, untidy cluster of twigs and grass is sufficient.
 If you buy or build a bird house, be sure to research the likes and dislikes of the species you’re hoping to attract before you spend your money.
 Having said that, if you have the skill, a handcrafted bird house makes an excellent and very personal gift for a loved one.

 However, many birds are shy, and it can be difficult to get more than a passing glimpse of them.
 Instead of identifying them by shape and color alone, a birdwatcher needs to be able to recognize different birdsongs.
-This is where smartphone apps come in handy.
-I like the North American Birds Sounds app.
-It has over 300 different bird sounds to refer to with some cool technology that allows you to link to Wikipedia to get more information about each species.
+This is where free smartphone apps are useful.
+I like the Wild Bird Songs app.
+It has more than 20 North American wild bird species and makes it easier to identify them in the field.

 Make sure you have a budget in mind and stick to it, otherwise you could end up spending thousands of dollars when you had planned on no more than a few hundred.
 You may even catch the birdwatching bug yourself!